aargolang/cs162assignment4/README.md

 # cs162assignment4

-I just remember being told that these are super duper important.

-anyways this is a doubly linked list assignment that is supposed to be a queue for a mock mp3 playr
+-- mp3 player simulator via a doubly linked list --

 when loading from a text file use "songs.txt" or "Text.txt". only the "songs" with the shorter file paths will be deleted properly.